atlesn/blockdevlogger/README.md

 initialized, and BDL merely considers any block with invalid checksum to be free space.

+Backup hint blocks are placed half way inside each region.
+If a hintblock is corrupt, we attempt to recover the backup.

 The data blocks have a timestamp and a user defined identifier.
 When writing a new entry, BDL searches the hint blocks to find unused space.
 If the device was full, the oldest data block is overwritten,